 9. Practice, Practice, Practice

 No one said it would be easy or fun, but with practice, you will both get better at this.
-Building the routine of brushing your dog’s teeth is important, so try not to give up.
-It will eventually get easier.
+Consistency matters more than perfection.
+Even a few successful brushes a week can start to make a difference.

 10. Finish with a Reward

-At the end of each toothbrushing session, no matter how successful, give your dog a reward for a job well done.
+At the end of each toothbrushing session, no matter how successful, reward your dog for a job well done.
 Give him a toy, a belly rub, or take him for a walk to end the session on a good note.

 This 10-step process should put you on the right track toward a better dental routine for your pet.
 Getting started is hard, but you will be glad you did.
 Your reward is a healthier dog with better breath and fewer vet bills.